LebCit/the-clean-blog/README.md

 The **defined featured image of a post or page turns into a responsive full screen custom parallax header background image !**
 **Header's background image** is retrieved with AJAX to speed time's load !
 Galleries are displayed in a **responsive touch-friendly image lightbox** when images are linked to their respective media file.
 The **fixed/revealed footer** displays social links controlled by the Customizer, and a dynamic copyright information line, based on your Site Title and the year's date of your first and last posts.
+The **new** improved navigation with **one sub-menu depth**, can hold only 5 main items and 5 children items on desktop.
+No limitation of items on mobile.

 ## Installation